Where to Find Affordable Proofreading Services

 You can use search filters (e.g., overall rating, hourly rate) to narrow down the pool of proofreaders.

-Then select an individual proofreader to look at their complete profile where they discuss their qualifications, experience, and what they offer to buyers.
+Then you can select one to see their complete profile, where they discuss their qualifications, experience, and what they offer buyers.

 Many freelancers also have a portfolio so you can view some of their past projects.